diva-exchange/i2p/README.md

 Some examples of tunnel configuration files are found within the folder `tunnels.example.conf.d`.

-## Build from Source
+## Build from Source on Linux
 Get the source code from the public repository:
 ```
 git clone -b master https://codeberg.org/diva.exchange/i2p.git && cd i2p
 ```

-### On Linux
-To rebuild the docker image and all the contained binaries from source, execute  `./bin/build.sh`
+To rebuild the docker image and all the contained binaries from source, execute  `./bin/build.sh`.
+To pass a specific tag, set the environment variable TAG, like `TAG=local-development ./bin/build.sh`.
+This will result in a docker image called divax/i2p:local-development.

+## Testing
+Run a local testnet using docker-compose, like `docker-compose -f i2p-testnet.yml up -d` and stop it using `docker-compose -f i2p-testnet.yml down --volumes`.
+This will create two containers, n1.i2pd.local and n2.i2pd.local.
+Examine the logs by using `docker logs n1.i2pd.local`.
+Access the web console through http://localhost:7770 (n1) or http://localhost:7771 (n2).

 ## Source Code
 GPLv3 licensed and the source code is available here: